aragon/hack/docs/os-ref.md

 > **Warning**
 >
 > `CREATE_PERMISSION_ROLE` could be used in malicious and dangerous ways.
-This is initially assigned when when the Kernel is first initialized. **Protect this permission.**
+This is initially assigned when the Kernel is first initialized. **Protect this permission.**

 ### Events